BilalAhmed-358/Drum-Kit-Starting-Files/README.md

 # Delpoyed link

-You can check out the deployed project at: [https://drumrollkit.netlify.app/](https://drumrollkit.netlify.app/)
+You can check out the deployed project at: <a href="https://drumrollkit.netlify.app/" target="_blank">https://drumrollkit.netlify.app/</a>

 # Screenshot
 ![Deployed Website Screenshot](/images/Screenshot.png)